-The misuse of the Albion name by third parties who claim to have a connection in some way with us is quite common, unfortunately.
-They may say that they work with us on investment matters, that they have produced some research on our VCTs, or claim to be making a financial offer for a VCT, but neither is true.
+The misuse of the Albion Capital Group LLP (Albion Capital) name by third parties who claim to have a connection in some way with us is quite common, unfortunately.
+They may say that they work with us on investment matters, that they have produced some research on our VCTs, or claim to be making a financial offer for a VCT, but none is true.

 The most common types of attempted shareholder fraud are either:

 - someone offering to buy your shares at an inflated price; or